-Teaching areas include undergraduate Epidemiology and Biostatistics.
-She is in the process of developing a graduate level course that reflects her research in spatial epidemiology and eco-epidemiology.
+Teaching areas include undergraduate Epidemiology and Biostatistics and a graduate level spatial epidemiology course.

 Current projects involve researchers in the UA Department of Geography (http://geography.arizona.edu/user/179) and Engineering to investigate spatial uncertainty and methods to optimally visualize risk.
 Through collaborations at the CDC, she is working to develop a model to test trapping effectiveness for Aedes aegypti, the primary dengue vector.
 This latter project involves both experiments to test vector flight ranges as we as mathematical models of vector abundance and involves experts in the UA Math (http://math.arizona.edu/~lega/) and Entomology (http://cis.arl.arizona.edu/PERT/people/Cox/index.htm) departments.
 Finally, she is continuing to quantify the association between climate change and health (http://www.u.arizona.edu/~comrie/projects.htm).

 2007 Ph.D., Division of Epidemiology of Microbial Diseases, Department of Epidemiology, Yale University